Menu

 Our Impact

 The hallmark of our grantmaking program is understanding community needs and targeting our grants to address these needs.
 One unique need, or theme, is identified for each grant year.
-To validate such needs, we consult with the Collier and Lee counties’ community foundations, community leaders, and review publications such as "Together we are building a better, stronger Southwest Florida".
+To validate such needs, we consult with the Collier and Lee counties’ community foundations, community leaders, and review publications such as "Together we are building a better, stronger Southwest Florida" and the Collier Community Foundation 2024 Community Report and dashboard.

 $15,000